Slimbook-Team/slimbookrgbkeyboard/README.md

   </a>
 </p>

-Service to get desktop notifications from ypur device:
+Service to get desktop notifications from your device:
 * Allow double tap enable/disable touchpad
 * Send notifications depending on your device.

+Service is autoenabled on install, yo can find it as slimbook.service

+To see notifications, you need to launch the Slimbook Client Notifications indicator. (read below)

 ## Usage/Examples
 Run: